Auditory Working Memory

 My MEG project aims to understand the dynamics underlying this proposed system.
 What mechanisms underlie neural activity during retention?
 What is the role of hippocampus in AWM?

-Here is a visual summary of this project
+Here is a visual summary of the first project

 In my experiment where pitch of one of two tones is required to be retained for 12 s, the neuro-magnetic response showed excitation throughout the maintenance phase when compared to silent pre-stimulus baseline which is consistent with existing literature.
 However, when compared to a control condition that required no memorisation, the response during maintenance was not sustained over the entire duration but instead decayed to control after initial excitation.
-Source localisation of the response during maintenance against silent pre-stimulus baseline showed activity in the auditory cortex similar to that seen for encoding phase.
-Similarly, source localisation of the response during the first second of maintenance against control condition showed activity in the auditory cortex.
+Source localisation of the evoked response during maintenance against silent pre-stimulus baseline showed activity in the auditory cortex similar to that seen for encoding phase.
+Similarly, source localisation of the induced response during the first second of maintenance against pre-stimulus baseline showed suppressed alpha oscillations in the auditory cortex, enhanced theta oscillations in the medial prefrontal, enhanced beta in cerebellum, suppressed theta and beta in left parietal cortex.
+Further I observed enhanced theta phase coupling between medial prefrontal and left anterior STG in the temporal pole .
 So I conclude that, for the retention of a single tone in memory, representations of the acoustic stimulus are maintained by the activation of the auditory cortex at the start of the retention phase but it is not persistent throughout the delay.
+Further this activity in the auditory cortex is sustained by the direction of top-down attention via the fronto-parietal network and covert rehearsal by the cerebellum.